 Waiver of Subrogation.
 All policies of insurance provided by Contractor or any of its Subcontractors pursuant to the Agreement shall include clauses providing that each underwriter shall waive its rights of recovery, under subrogation or otherwise, against Owner Indemnified Parties.
 Contractor waives, and shall require all of its Subcontractors to waive in their respective Subcontracts, any and all claims, damages, losses, costs, and expenses against Owner Indemnified Parties.

 Contractor’s Insurance is Primary.
-The insurance policies of Contractor and its Subcontractors shall be primary to any other insurance available to or provided by Owner Indemnified Parties and with no contribution from any other insurance available to or provided by Owner Indemnified Parties.
+The insurance policies of Contractor and its Subcontractors shall be primary to any other insurance available to or provided by Owner Indemnified Parties and with no contribution from any other insurance available to or provided by Owner Indemnified Parties for those coverages where additional insured is required.

 Severability.
 The insurance policies of Contractor and of its Subcontractors shall, where applicable, contain a severability of interest clause or a standard cross liability endorsement.